-- Reviews plan requirements with Principals - Provides sample forms for Principals to use with SAC members - Provides timelines for schools to follow in implementing and documenting parent involvement activities - Provides a timeline and templates for development of school-level PFEPs - Provides Principals with information regarding programs, materials, and resources they may use for parental involvement activities, and - Provides to the extent possible additional assistance as requested by Principals and SAC members.
+- Reviews plan requirements with Principals - Provides sample forms for Principals to use with SAC members - Provides timelines for schools to follow in implementing and documenting parent involvement activities - Provides a timeline and templates for development of school-level PFEPs - Provides Principals with information regarding programs, materials, and resources they may use for parental involvement activities - Provides to the extent possible additional assistance as requested by Principals and SAC members.

-The District monitors implementation of parent and family engagement through meetings, formal documentation of engagement activities, and site visits with the on-site Title I Contact.
-The on-site Title I Contacts are responsible for training teachers, staff, and families on Title I services and requirements and for planning and collecting documentation of activities as well as working with the ELL Parent Educators.
-Monitoring family engagement folders are part of the on-site visits.
-ELL Parent Educators are available at select Title I schools including Gerald Adams Elementary, Horace O'Bryant School and Poinciana Elementary.
-Key Largo Elementary and Stanley Switlik Elementary do not employee Parent Educators under Title I but do have school staff available for interpretation and translation for parents.
+The District monitors implementation of parent and family engagement through meetings, formal documentation of engagement activities, and site visits with the school-based Title I Contact.
+The Title I Contacts are responsible for distributing Title I training to teachers, staff, and families on services and requirements of the grant.
+They are also responsible for planning activities and collecting supporting documentation.
+Both school-based Title I Contacts and the District Parent and Family Engagement Coordinator work with our multilingual Parent Educators.
+Monitoring family engagement documentation is part of the on-site visits.
+Multilingual Parent Educators are available at select Title I schools including Gerald Adams Elementary, Horace O'Bryant School and Poinciana Elementary.
+Key Largo School and Stanley Switlik Elementary do not employ Parent Educators under Title I but do have school staff available for interpretation and translation services.